sergiud/pascal-annotation-v1-extractor/README.md

 ## Motivation

-This tool was created for evaluating an R-HOG implementation based on integral histograms by recreating the experiments performed by the authors of the Histogram of Oriented Gradients (HOG) feature descriptor on the [INRIA person dataset](#inria-person-dataset) (see below).
+This tool was created for evaluating [hogpp](https://github.com/sergiud/hogpp) which implements R-HOG using integral histograms to recreate the experiments performed by the authors of the Histogram of Oriented Gradients (HOG) feature descriptor on the [INRIA person dataset](#inria-person-dataset) (see below).

 ## Requirements